 - Cannot import bulk data easily (think spreadsheet of points).

 - No analysis of points available (density of points, closest road, etc).

-In summary, Google Earth Web is hands down the tool for quick projects or for the students to use for simple homeworks, but if you’re looking for any sort of analysis (beyond measuring a distance), you should read on.
-Another alternative but not free is StoryMaps by ESRI, check with your school district, they may even have some licenses.
+In summary, Google Earth Web is hands down the tool for quick projects or for the students to use for simple homework, but if you’re looking for any sort of analysis (beyond measuring a distance), you should read on.
+Another alternative is StoryMaps by Esri, check with your school district, they may even have some licenses.
 It is not quite as easy as Google Earth, but offers more functionality and is entirely web based.

 Note: At the time of writing, Google Earth Web is ‘experimental,’ I don’t think it will go away, but functions may change.

 I want to do more with GIS, I’m getting serious about it